dijkstracula/pwllt/notes.md

 We could put all sorts of expressions in there: `y == 3`, `y >= 0`, `x == 0`, `42 == 42`.
 Broadly, we have an SMT analogy to type checking, but not a really good one for reconstruction.
-That's a thing we'll have to think hard about.
+We would need to do something clever in order to build a tool that could come up with a good postcondition for us like this.

 Already you might be able to see that this lets us express things that depend on program expressions, just like what we wanted dependent types